rgknp/AIDayLabs/lab02.2-building_bots/3_LUIS.md

 ### Lab 3.1: Adding LUIS to Startup.cs

-Open "Startup.cs" and find where you added middleware to user the RegEx recognizer middleware.
+Open "Startup.cs" and find where you added middleware to use the RegEx recognizer middleware.
 Since we want to call LUIS **after** we call RegEx, we'll put the LUIS recognizer middleware below:
 ```csharp
                 middleware.Add(new LuisRecognizerMiddleware(
                     new LuisModel("luisAppId", "subscriptionId", new Uri("luisModelBaseUrl"))));